stefankroes/ancestry/README.md

 # Selecting nodes by depth

-When depth caching is enabled (see has_ancestry options), five more named scopes can be used to select nodes on their depth:
+With depth caching enabled (see has_ancestry options), an additional five named scopes can be used to select nodes by depth:

     before_depth(depth)     Return nodes that are less deep than depth (node.depth < depth) to_depth(depth)         Return nodes up to a certain depth (node.depth <= depth)